What is being said about your brands online?

 Our unique approach to “Social Media Listening”

-There are many companies that monitor “what” is being said about brands online.
+There are many market research companies that monitor “what” is being said about brands online.
 However, we believe the role of social media research is to also understand “why”.

 Technology and software companies tend to focus on data: gathering it in vast quantities and cranking it out via dashboards.
 But data is of limited value unless it can help you make better decisions.
 That’s why, in addition to listening, we analyse conversations, try to understand them and advise our clients on how to engage with their customers and influencers.

-We analyse topics and sentiment in any language – assessing what is being said about your brand, whether it is good, bad or neutral.
+We can do topics and sentiment analysis in any language – assessing what is being said about your brand, whether it is good, bad, or neutral.
 High levels of sentiment precision are notoriously difficult to achieve by automated processes alone.
 Many technology companies find it difficult to define their levels of accuracy and most achieve at best only around 60%.

-We combine our highly sophisticated algorithms with real research know-how, using human intervention (when necessary) to further curate and refine data, to achieve sentiment accuracy over 80% at a post level.
+We combine our highly sophisticated sentiment analysis algorithms with real research know-how, using human intervention (when necessary) to further curate and refine data, to achieve sentiment accuracy over 80% at post level.
 Our approach is to:

 - Listen to what your customers say